AdityaKotari/AdityaKotari/README.md

  ### Some other stuff:

- * [Twitter wordcloud](https://github.com/AdityaKotari/twitter-wordcloud): An Express web-app that fetches tweets and visualizes the most common words in a word cloud.
+ * [Twitter wordcloud](https://github.com/AdityaKotari/twitter-wordcloud): A practise project that displays the most frequent words used by someone on twitter along with sentiment analysis of their last few tweets.
 ---
 You can find links to the (hosted)demos in the respective repos(apart from ADCLU).